-\begin{propos} For any $d \in \N$, at most $d \times |\Autom|$ many counter-examples of height less than or equal to $d$ are returned by the minimal synchronous-equivalence query. \end{propos} \begin{proofsketch} Fix a $d' \in \N$.
-There are at most $|\Autom|$ many configurations of $\Autom$ with counter-value $d'$.
-We know that for $p,p'\in\P$, if $row(p) \neq row(p')$, then $p \not \simeq p'$.
-Hence, there are at most $|\Autom|$ distinct rows in the observation table with counter-value $d'$.
-Consequently, there are at most $d \times |\Autom|$ distinct rows with counter-values $d' \leq d$.
-From \Cref{propos1}, we get that every counter-example with height less than or equal to $d$ will increase the number of distinct rows with counter-value $d' \leq d$ in the observation table.
-The proposition follows. \end{proofsketch}
+\begin{proposition} For any $d \in \N$, at most $d \times |\Autom|$ many counter-examples of "height" less than or equal to $d$ is returned by the "minimal synchronous-equivalence query". \end{proposition} \begin{proofsketch} Fix a $d' \in \N$.
+There are at most $|\Autom|$ many configurations of $\Autom$ with counter value $d'$.
+We know that for $p,p'\in\P$, if $"row"(p) \neq "row"(p')$, then $p "\not\simeq" p'$.
+Hence, there are at most $|\Autom|$ distinct rows in the "observation table" with counter value $d'$.
+Consequently, there are at most $d \times |\Autom|$ distinct rows with counter values $d' \leq d$.
+The claim now follows from \Cref{propos1}. \end{proofsketch}

-\begin{propos} At most $|\Autom|^5+1$ many minimal synchronous-equivalence queries are executed during the run of \Cref{algdroca}. \end{propos} \begin{proof} Assume for contradiction that more than $|\Autom|^5+1$ many minimal synchronous-equivalence queries (Line \ref{minequivquery}) are executed.
-Therefore, more than $|\Autom|^5$ many counter-examples are returned by these queries.
-From \Cref{propos2}, it follows that at least one counter-example is of height greater than $|\Autom|^4$.
-However, from \Cref{countersync}, we know that the height of the minimal counter-example that distinguishes two \drocas of size $|\Autom|$ is at most $|\Autom|^4$.
-This is a contradiction, since by \Cref{lem:constructDROCA}, $|\Butom_C| \leq |\Autom|$ for any observation table $C$ during the run of the algorithm. \end{proof} This gives us the following theorem. \begin{theorem} Given a \droca $\Autom$, a counter-synchronous \droca recognising the same language can be learnt with $|\Autom|^5+1$ queries to the SAT solver, $|\Autom|^5+1$ minimal synchronous-equivalence queries and polynomially many membership and counter-value queries. \end{theorem}
+\begin{proposition} At most $|\Autom|^5+1$ many "minimal synchronous-equivalence queries" are executed during the run of \Cref{algdroca}. \end{proposition} \begin{proof} Assume for contradiction that more than $|\Autom|^5+1$ "minimal synchronous-equivalence queries" are executed.
+Hence, more than $|\Autom|^5$ counter-examples are returned by these queries.
+From \Cref{propos2}, it follows that at least one counter-example is of "height" greater than $|\Autom|^4$.
+However, from \Cref{countersync}, we know that the "height" of the minimal counter-example that distinguishes two "\drocas" of size $|\Autom|$ is at most $|\Autom|^4$.
+This is a contradiction, since by \Cref{lem:constructDROCA}, $|\Butom_C| \leq |\Autom|$ for any "observation table" $C$ during the run of the algorithm. \end{proof}

+\begin{theorem} Given a "\droca" $\Autom$, a minimal "counter-synchronous" "\droca" recognising the same language can be learnt with at most $|\Autom|^5+1$ queries to the SAT solver, $|\Autom|^5+1$ "minimal synchronous-equivalence queries" and polynomially many "membership" and "counter value queries". \end{theorem}